 I Corinthians 12 and Ephesians 4 establish this fact about gifting, and that not everybody is gifted equally, and not everybody is given an equal amount of the same gifts.

-One thing I want to clarify to you is that God is not saying these gifted persons are better than others.
+Understand, God is not saying these gifted persons are better than others.
 They are simply gifted differently according to His will.
-He is saying they are more gifted by God for the purpose of the unity of the body.
+He is saying they are more gifted by God for the purpose of the unity of the Body.
 Their abilities are not something they have earned, they are something they have been given by God for God's purposes.
 There is no doubt though that these people have worked to develop the gifts given.
 Is that clear?

 Those to whom gifts are given are responsible for developing them through using them.
-This thought is directly connected to Paul, an apostle, who commanded in chapter 11, and in verse 1, that we should follow him, as an apostle, as he follows Christ, who was also an apostle.
+This thought is directly connected to Paul, an apostle, who commanded in I Corinthians 11:1 that we should follow him, as an apostle, as he follows Christ, who was also an Apostle.

-Now in our day only Herbert Armstrong was an apostle.
+In our day, only Herbert Armstrong was an apostle.
 Herbert Armstrong occasionally ate out on the Sabbath, and he set the policy for the Worldwide Church of God that permitted it.
-The article that I referred to at the beginning of this sermon strongly urges people never to eat out on the Sabbath, because they claim it is a sin.
+The article that I referred to at the beginning of this sermon strongly urges people never to eat out on the Sabbath, because, they claim, it is a sin.

 Let us briefly compare some qualification of the writers of this article in question.
 Who are they, and what are their credentials?
 What gives them the authority to teach the church of God?